Who We Are

 Peter is Hawaiian, was raised in Hawai'i, and is a graduate of Punahou School.
 Peter practices as an attorney and he is the acting Deputy Regional Chief Counsel for the Social Security Administration in the San Francisco region.
 Peter's gift for writing cannot be matched.

 Lillian Rodolfich, CPA, was born and raised in Hawai'i.
 She earned a Bachelor's of Business Administration degree and an executive MBA degree from the University of Hawai'i Shidler College of Business and is a Certified Public Accountant.
 Lillian has over 20 years of expertise in accounting and finance.
-Lillian currently serves at the Vice President and Chief Financial Officer for the Hawai‘i Foodbank Inc. Lillian is responsible for the overseeing of the non-profit Hawai‘i Foodbank's finances and capitalizes on financial strategies to ensure the organization's successful operation.
+Lillian served as the Vice President and Chief Financial Officer for the Hawai‘i Foodbank Inc. Lillian was responsible for the overseeing of the non-profit Hawai‘i Foodbank's finances and capitalizes on financial strategies to ensure the organization's successful operation.
 She is proficient in all facets of financial operations for organizations in the private and non-profit sectors.

 NANCY MILLER, Registered Architect, UH MG